jkomoros/boardgame/README.md

 stack in the state, and then have a dom-repeat with boardgame-card that have item="{{item}}" index="{{index}}", and the card's children how to render if there is content.
 If you do that, everything will work as expected!
-This will also automatically set card-type (see below).
+This will also automatically set type (see below).

 In many cases you only have a small number of types of cards in a game, and you want to define their layout only once if possible for consitency.
 The way to do this is to define a dom-module containing a template.
-Your cards should then include card-type="<inner card id>" and the content will be stamped and passed the item databound to the card. **Be careful--this module is global and many game renderers have similarly-named decks, so make sure to use a unique name.**
+Your cards should then include type="<inner card id>" and the content will be stamped and passed the item databound to the card. **Be careful--this module is global and many game renderers have similarly-named decks, so make sure to use a unique name.**

 ```
 <!-- define a simple front if no processing required -->